mimiyin/collective-play-s18/README.md

 Interaction inputs we will play with will include: mouse, keyboard, mobile device sensors, and microphone.
 Outputs will include, visuals, text and sound.
 We will use p5, websockets and node.js for real-time interaction.
 Class time will be split between playing with and critiquing examples and translating design strategies into code and logic.

+## Pre-requesites
+ICM or the equivalent.

+## Grading
+- 40% for showing up (on time!) and participating with curiosity and enthusiasm.
+- 40% for homework.
+- 20% for the final project.
+- More than 2 unexcused absences qualifies you for a failure.
+- 2 lateness of 15 minutes or more qualifies as 1 unexcused absence.